tonyantony300/Frontend-Collective/src/content/docs/guides/cool/cooloff.md

 Below are open-ended questions intended to put candidates' minds at ease.
 There are no right answers here.

+**Although, Be prepared to talk about your past projects and how you approached solving various challenges.**

 ### Recent works
 What is a cool project that you’ve recently worked on?